-Period Cumulative Total Shareholder Return (1) Compound Annual Growth Rate non Stock Price jinning of Period One-Year Period Ended December 31, 2019 5% N/A \$ 55.65 Two-Year Period Ended December 31, 2019 30% 27% \$ 49.60 Three-Year Period Ended December 31,2019 73% 17% \$ 39.20
+Period Cumulative Total Shareholder Return (1) Compound Annual Growth Rate mon Stock Price ginning of Period One-Year Period Ended December 31, 2019 5% N/A \$ 55.65 Two-Year Period Ended December 31, 2019 30% 27% \$ 49.60 Three-Year Period Ended December 31,2019 73% 17% \$ 39.20

 (1) The price of our common stock on December 31, 2019 (the last trading day of the year) was \$62.31.
-Unlike the total return values illustrated in the Proxy Statement Summary section above on page 1, which calculates the return using the closing price of our common stock on the first and last date of an applicable measurement period, the cumulative total shareholder return illustrated in this column is based upon the provisions of the Company's TSR performance equity awards agreements, which measure the percentage increase in the 90 day average closing price of our common stock on the trading day at the end of the relevant investment period from the 90 day average closing price of our common stock on the trading of the applicable period.
+Unlike the total return values illustrated in the Proxy Statement Summary section above on page 1, which calculates the return using the closing price of our common stock on the first and last date of an applicable measurement period, the cumulative total shareholder return illustrated in this column is based upon the provisions of the Company's TSR performance equity awards agreements, which measure the percentage increase in the 90 day average closing price of our common stock on the trading day at the end of the relevant investment period from the 90 day average closing price of our common stock on the last trading day of the year preceding the beginning of the applicable period.
 We did not pay any dividends during the periods set forth in this table.